Updated May 10, 2026

 Capital Gains Tax

-4.4%- Crypto capital gains are classified as capital assets in Colorado, taxed as ordinary income.
+4.4% (flat rate)β’ Crypto capital gains are classified as ordinary income in Colorado.

 Income Tax